 Silicone sheet laminated panels are simple to recycle when a solar panel’s lifespan is up.
 However, it is not easy to recycle EVA laminated panels.

 However, EVA has some side effects.
 Outgassing from the EVA as it becomes thermoplastic can degrade silicone diaphragms and cause them to become brittle, and then fail.
-Deer Hunter developed the 5th-lite Gen for the specific needs of the solar industry.
+Deer Hunter developed the S5 for the specific needs of the solar industry.
 The photovoltaic diaphragm is designed to resist the deterioration that results from EVA outgassing.

-The 5th-lite Gen laminator membrane is constructed of two layers of material.
+The S5 Gen laminator membrane is constructed of two layers of material.
 One layer is silicone backing material made from Hardness 55 shore A grey silicone.
 The second layer is resistant to the adverse effects of EVA which make standard silicone diaphragms deteriorate.

 Another way to extend the life of the membrane is to protect it with a layer of high temperature PTFE fabric placed between the module and the sheet.
 PTFE is a water-resistant, anti-corrosive polymer and also highly heat resistant.
 Adding a sheet of PTFE within the module laminator can increase the life of the diaphragm as well as provide other production benefits.